Quick Summary

 Also Read- What is the National Food of India?

-Pulses are the seeds that develop inside a pod of legumes, such as lentils, beans, chickpeas, peas, etc. These edible pulses are high in protein (20-25%), fibre (15-25%), vitamins, and minerals, so they’re a powerhouse food.
+Pulses are the seeds that develop inside a pod of legumes, such as lentils, beans, chickpeas, peas, etc. These edible pulses are high in protein (20-25%), fiber (15-25%), vitamins, and minerals, so they’re a powerhouse food.
 Most vegetarians rely on them because they provide all the healthy protein they need when eaten with grains.

 About 20% of pulses consumed in India are toor dals or pigeon peas.
 The second is moong dal, and the third is chickpeas.
 Indians consume these daily in various forms, from making Dals to snacks and main courses.

 Specific pulses are good for losing weight.
-A serving of one cup of cooked pulses yields just 115-120 calories, 15g of fibre, and 9g of protein.
+A serving of one cup of cooked pulses yields just 115-120 calories, 15g of fiber, and 9g of protein.
 These pulses make one feel satisfied for 2 to 3 hours more than when taken with low-fiber foods, which reduces overall calorie consumption.

 There are over 11 main types of pulses, including chickpeas (both desi and kabuli), various lentils (red, yellow, green, black), kidney beans, navy beans, mung beans, black gram, pigeon peas, field peas, and lupins.
 Each type has multiple varieties.